 Profs.
 Tomasz Baumiller and Daniel Fisher

-This teaching and research facility includes a noble gas extraction and purification line as well as a multi-purpose noble gas mass spectrometer Map 215-50 for measurement of He, Ne, Ar, Kr and Xe abundances and respective isotope ratios.
+This teaching and research facility includes a noble gas extraction and purification line dedicated to analysis of noble gases in fluids (e.g., groundwater, brines, gas, rainwater, snow, ice) as well as two multi-purpose noble gas mass spectrometers, an Helix SFT and an Argus VI for measurement of He, Ne, Ar, Kr and Xe abundances and respective isotopic ratios.
 The individual measurements are performed in semi-automated mode.

 This laboratory complex includes a multi-use sample preparation and analysis facility.
 Instrumentation includes: GS/MS systems for analysis of the organic fraction of sediments and rocks, a Carlo-Erba CHNS-O analyzer and a Coulter Multisizer for precise grain size analysis.

 Prof. Ingrid Hendy

 This teaching and research laboratory is dedicated to the identification and geochemical characterization of ore materials.
 It includes reflected, transmitted and UV optical microscopes, heating and freezing stages for fluid inclusion study, and a quadrupole mass spectrometer for analysis of fluid inclusion gases.

 Prof. Steve Kesler